jeremytammik/tbc/a/1918_avf_design_option.md

 ####<a name="4"></a> Young Teen and Kid Sister Crypto Entrepreneurs

-A sweet and impressive story about how much is possible nowadays, given appropriate right support and motivation:
+A sweet and impressive story about how much is possible nowadays, given appropriate support and motivation:

 [14- and 9-year-old siblings earn over $30,000 a month mining cryptocurrency](https://www.cnbc.com/2021/08/31/kid-siblings-earn-thousands-per-month-mining-crypto-like-bitcoin-eth.html)